 As I mentioned earlier, the other alternative would be to buy the parking space outright, however I don’t think it’s a great idea given the fact that I’m not sure how long I’ll be living in the area, as well as the hassle of potentially having to resell it in the near future.
 I don’t like having a chunk of money like that tied up and not producing any income.
 The only possible benefit it could give me would be an increase in value over the years, however, that is not a certainty and I could still make more profits off those 18,000€ by investing them.

-My conclusion is, therefore, to continue investing my money on platforms like Crowdestate while renting out properties that I need for private use.
+My conclusion is, therefore, to continue investing my money on real estate crowdfunding platforms while renting out properties that I need for private use.

 What are your thoughts on this?